 As the temperature decreases, the plants are forced to root shallower and shallower.
-Thus the plant cover becomes more and more open until finally a vegetationless stage develops below the firn and snow zone.
-This stage of cold desert with frost-sheltered and -patterned soils (◘ Fig. D-66) due to permanent frost-change days is characteristic of the tropical mountains.
+Thus, the plant cover becomes more and more open until finally a vegetationless stage develops below the firn and snow zone.
+This belt of cold desert with frost-sheltered and -patterned soils (◘ Fig. D-66) due to permanent frost-change days is characteristic of the tropical mountains.
 The altitudinal limit of occurrence of vascular plants in tropical mountains is much sharper than in temperate mountains.
 In Bolivia, it is almost exactly 5,200 m, e.g. at the Chacaltaya.
-At higher latitudes (Alps) plants can take advantage of the most favorable season for growth even in the nival stage in places not covered by snow.
+At higher latitudes (e.g. in the Alps) plants can take advantage of the most favorable season for growth even in the nival belt in places not covered by snow.
 The soil of the páramos is moist even during the dry season, so that the vegetation does not suffer from drought and has a hygromorphic appearance.
 In Colombia, in addition to páramos with a dry season, permanently wet soils with cushion plants, dwarf bamboo, grasses and mosses have also been studied.

 The flora of the páramos in S-America, Africa and Indonesia is very different and each area has its own peculiarities.
-However, it is striking that besides the plants pressed to the ground, there are also tall plants, mostly compositae, with a proper trunk and crested large leaves that have a thick white hair felt.
+However, it is striking that besides the plants pressed to the ground, there are also tall plants, mostly Compositae (Asteraceae), with a proper trunk and crested large leaves that have a thick white hair felt.
 In the Andes these are Espeletia (27 species) (◘ Fig. D-67a,b), in the equatorial African regions the tree Senecio species (◘ Fig. D-67c), in Indonesia Anaphalis species.
 In addition to the crested tree form, the woolly candle forms of Lupinus (◘ Fig. D-67g), Lobelia (◘ Fig. D-67h), and Puya species (◘ Fig. D-67d,e,f) should also be mentioned as special life forms.
 The many Helichrysum species on Kilimanjaro, Mt Kenya or Mt Elgon, which occur up to over 4,400 m, are also very heavily hairy.
-That this pubescence (n Fig. D-67f) serves as thermal insulation and thus as protection against sudden extreme fluctuations in leaf temperature seems probable.
-On radiating days at these altitudes the passage of a cloud always results in a fall in temperature.
-The upper limit of vegetation, which is usually very sharp, is at about 4,400 to 4,600 m and is likely to coincide with an annual temperature of about +1 °C. At this altitude, frost occurs once a day.
+That this pubescence (◘ Fig. D-67f) serves as thermal insulation and thus as protection against sudden extreme fluctuations in leaf temperature seems probable.
+On radiating days at these elevations, the passage of a cloud always results in a fall in temperature.
+The upper limit of vegetation, which is usually very sharp, is at about 4,400 to 4,600 m and is likely to coincide with an annual temperature of about +1 °C. At this elevation frost occurs once a day.

-◘ Table D-3 Altitudinal stages of climate and vegetation in the Páramo de Papallacta, Eastern Cordillera of Ecuador (after data from Lauer et al. 2001).
+◘ Table D-3 Altitudinal belts of climate and vegetation in the Páramo de Papallacta, Eastern Cordillera of Ecuador (after data from Lauer et al. 2001).